OwnMind-ai/Cindustry/README.md

 ### 2.2 Global variables
 Global variables are the variables defined outside the main function, and must be preceded with `global` keyword.
-Regular variables that are defined in the main function will erase their value after the cycle.
+Regular variables that are defined in the main function will reinitialize their value after each **cycle**.
 Global variables will not.
-In addition, global variables could be used in any function within the same module
+In addition, global variables could be used in any function within the same module.

 ```cindustry
 global const number MAX = 100;